fun-with-serverless/pytest-lambda-workshop/docs/index.md

+# Welcome to the "Crisis at the Concert" Lambda Testing Workshop

 Welcome to the "Crisis at the Concert" workshop!
 This event is designed to provide hands-on experience with unit testing, mocking AWS services, and local testing of AWS Serverless Application Model (SAM) applications.

 The workshop is based on a fun and engaging scenario, "Crisis at the Concert", where you will play the role of an engineer tasked with fixing a malfunctioning concert event management system just before the big event.